Whyzanet/WhyzaGC/README.md

 grabrandomnum - the function called by the interrupt to grab a number from the roulette wheel loop.
 Triggered by the pulse pin on the MightyOhm

-echorandom - Dislay the random number on a new line via Tlog to serial/telnet/HTTP.
+echorandom - Display the random number on a new line via Tlog to serial/telnet/HTTP.

 Once running, input is via the 3 OLED Featherwing buttons.
 Button A and Button C will cycle up and down respectively through the 3 available data display modes.
 Button B selects histogram display mode.
 See photos below of different display outputs.